Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Exercise H (20 minutes)

-1. Create the file `exercise-H.js` script in the folder `week-1/InClass`
+1. Update the file `exercise-H.js` script in the folder `week-1/InClass`
 2. Design and create a function that:
     1. takes in more than one input
     1. uses string concatenation